Bengal monitor: In culture

-In Sri Lanka, the water monitor (Kabaragoya) is considered venomous and dangerous when confronted, while the Bengal monitor (Thalagoya) is considered harmless and rather defenseless.
-Land monitor meat is considered edible (especially by indigenous Veddah and Rodiya people) while water monitor meat is not.
-Killing a land monitor is usually considered a cowardly act, and is frequently referred to folklore along with other harmless reptiles such as rat snakes (Garandiya).
+In Sri Lanka, the Bengal monitor is considered harmless and rather defenseless.
+Land monitor meat is considered edible, especially by indigenous Vedda and Rodiya peoples.
+Killing a land monitor is considered a cowardly act and this is frequently referred to in folklore along with other harmless reptiles.

 A clan in Maharashtra called Ghorpade claims that the name is derived from a legendary founder Tanaji Malusare who supposedly scaled a fort wall using a monitor lizard tied to a rope.

-The Bengal monitor's belly skin has traditionally been used in making the drum head for the kanjira (known as Dimadi in Maharashtra), a South Indian percussion instrument.
+The Bengal monitor's belly skin has traditionally been used in making the drum head for the kanjira, a South Indian percussion instrument.